GetTogetherComm/GetTogether/README.md

 Pre-commit is a tools that helps us commiting better code.
 Before writing any code first install the hooks to your repo using:

-`pre-commit install`
+`./env/bin/pre-commit install`

 From now on everytime you commit some code this will be checked by our pre-commit hooks.

+On the first commit after installing Black and iSort it will create a new environment, which may take a few minutes.
+This environment will be reused for all subsequent commits.

 ### Code formatters